erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 reached only about 50% slower than the LCG.

 The short period and know quirks of a power of 2 LCG unfortunately showed in [PRNG tests].

 They failed miserably.

 ### MWC

-[Sebastiano Vigna] of the University of Milano suggested to use a Multiply With Carry generator instead:
+[Sebastiano Vigna] of the University of Milano, who also helped design our current 58-bit Xorshift family generators, suggested to use a Multiply With Carry generator instead:
 ``` erlang
 T  = A * X0 + C0,
 X1 = T band ((1 bsl Bits)-1),